darshanime/devkube/README.md

 - Edit the `hosts.ini` file
   - Enter the public ip, the ssh-able username and the private ip of the server
   - Make sure the server is ssh-able with the command `ssh <user>@<public-ip>` and the user has root access
+  - The first server (`k8s-node-1`) will become the master and all the other nodes will join in as workers

 - Run the `play.yml` playbook
   - `ansible-playbook play.yml -i hosts.ini`